Skip to Content

 Bruce Putterman leads the strategic direction of the Connecticut Mirror, revenue generation, product innovation, reader engagement, and all business operations.
 He brings to his work deep experience in audience and market research from 20 years in the marketing and advertising industry.

-Ariel Zych, director of audience, Science Friday
+Ariel Zych, former director of audience, Science Friday

 Ariel Zych leads the engagement, learning, research, and impact strategies and activities at Science Friday, working to make science exciting, accessible, equitable, and representative to a growing national audience.
 She brings to her work a background in teaching and experience in working across platforms to investigate questions about news audience behavior.